adnroboticsfr/Configurator/README.md

 cd Configurator
 python3 main.py
 ```
-To stop the python program  Ctrl + c in the window where the program is launched.
+To stop the python program  **Ctrl + c** in the window where the program is launched.

 If the application does not start and there is the following message:

 **Setup mode complete.
 Restart the application to apply changes.**

-it is because the installation variable is set to **"setup_mode_enabled = False"** because all the installation steps have been completed and disables the launch of the program. you have to change the value to **"setup_mode_enabled = true"** in the **[main]** section of the configuration file in the **Configurator/config/config.conf** folder.
+It is because the installation variable is set to **"setup_mode_enabled = False"** because all the installation steps have been completed and disables the launch of the program. you have to change the value to **"setup_mode_enabled = true"** in the **[main]** section of the configuration file in the **Configurator/config/config.conf** folder.

 # Calibration test

 Launches standard and generic commands to all printers.
-Thanks to the button, you can select the test you want:
+You can select the test you want:

 **- Fan test**
 **- Axis test**